kibernetiku-klubas/timely/docs/privacy-policy.md

 Sensitive Information.
 We do not process sensitive information.

-All personal information that you provide to us must be true, complete, and accurate, and you must notify us of any changes to such personal information.

 2. HOW DO WE PROCESS YOUR INFORMATION?

-In Short: We process your information to provide, improve, and administer our Services, communicate with you, for security and fraud prevention, and to comply with law.
+In Short: We process your information to provide, improve, and administer our Services, for security and to comply with law.
 We may also process your information for other purposes with your consent.

 We process your personal information for a variety of reasons, depending on how you interact with our Services, including: